Cookie Settings

 Skip to content

-Understand what intent actually means in different GTM platforms, and compare the leading providers.
+Understand what intent actually means in different GTM platforms, learn how AI agents are changing the market, and compare the leading providers.

 No items found.

 If you're struggling to reach your buyers at the right time, intent data should help.
 As part of your lead generation process, intent data helps you identify the people interested in your product when they're actually ready to buy.
-In this article, we break down the key features of the top 9 B2B intent data providers, with a focus on companies selling to technical buyers.
+In this article, we break down the key features of the top 11 B2B intent data providers in the agentic era.

 Key Takeaways